rickywychoi/TypeChain/README.md

-#TypeChain
+# TypeChain

-Learning TypeScript by making a BlockChain with it
+Learning TypeScript by making a BlockChain with it.

+## Author
+Ricky Choi